-- ring the College before 10.00 am on the day and leave a message for the Assistant Principal Curriculum. - obtain a Doctor's certificate and ensure that it is delivered to the Assistant Principal Curriculum by the end of the exam week - make arrangements with the Assistant Principal Curriculum to arrange to take the exam at another time.
-Students will be expected to attempt the exam as soon as they are well enough to do so.
+- ring the College before 10.00am on the day and leave a message for the Assistant Principal Curriculum.

+- obtain a Doctor's certificate and ensure that it is delivered to the Assistant Principal Curriculum by the end of the exam week

+- make arrangements with the Assistant

+Principal Curriculum to take the exam at

+another time.
+Students will be expected to

+attempt the exam as soon as they are well

+enough to do so.

-Non attendance at an exam without an appropriate documented excuse due to illness or misadventure will result in a notional zero for the exam.
+Non attendance at an exam without an appropriate documented excuse due to illness or misadventure which is accepted by Daramalan College will result in a notional zero for the exam.

-Possession of mobile phones, iPods/iPads, smart watches, electronic storage devices, devices with connectivity or other prohibited items in an exam room is a breach of discipline and will result in a penalty as per the ACT BSSS Policy.
+Possession of smart phones, smart watches, iPods/iPads, electronic storage devices, devices with Internet connectivity or other prohibited items in an exam room is a breach of discipline and will result in a penalty as per the ACT BSSS Policy.